 East London Eastern Cape, South Africa Travel Guide

 For travel, self-driving offers the most flexibility.
-Local operators arrange guided day trips to Chintsa, Hogsback, or cultural tours to Mdantsane.
+Local operators arrange guided day trips to Chintsa, Hogsback, or heritage tours to Mdantsane.
 Mini-bus taxis serve Mdantsane, but they are less suitable for tourist-focused trips like Hogsback.

 The Eastern Cape features many natural areas for exploration and relaxation.